Wednesque/xai-cnn-lrp/README.md

    file associated which name is associated to the name of the model to explain.

 # Explaining a model

-==Quick start :
+## Quick start :
 The file explain_cnn.py already has default values.
 To execute the explainer with the default configurations. simply run the following command :

       - python explain_cnn.py
+## Custom configurations :

-==For custom configurations, execute the following actions :
+For custom configurations, execute the following actions :
    1. open the file explain_cnn.py an edit the model parameters :
       - set the variable model_name to the model you want to explain.
 Pretrained model_names are : imdb, qa_1000, qa_5500, and merged
       - Set the variable n_classes to the number of classes.